vandalton/BertaAndButterflies/DIARY.md

 I really wanted to see how the program will work on a real hardware.
 Although cartridge PCBs didn't arrive yet and you can't really play the game at this point, I sacrificed EPROM chip and used a board in older version, to run Berta!

 ![Berta on a real hardware](./static/berta_first_time_on_real_hardware.jpeg)

+I moved Berta few times using joystick.
+It was not that bad, but still I'm going to make a special adapter, to make control more convinient.
+I decided to use Super Nintendo controllers - their replacements are cheap, they have sufficient number of buttons.
+Use of Playstation 4 controller would be harder, it would also need more powerful (and more expensive) microcontroller.
+I orderd SNES controller sockets and started designing the adapter board.